Dokis First Nation: Attractions

 The French River Provincial Park protects most of the land along the French River except for the land occupied by the Dokis.
 Today, over 300 years after fur traders first navigated its waters, motorboats, kayaks, and canoes now travel the French River; lodges and cottages dot the landscape, and it provides an abundance of activities for anglers and hunters.
 For much of its length, the French River is a broad, tree-lined expanse of open water.
 It also features falls, rapids, and steep, narrow gorges.
 The difficult topography of the Canadian Shield supports more than 450 plant species, some of them rare.
 The Massassauga rattlesnake, the only poisonous snake in Ontario, is also found in this area.
 Deer, moose, elk and bear are some of the larger mammals in the area.
 Woodpeckers, ravens, Great Blue Herons and a variety of warbler are just some of the birds that can be found along the river’s shores.

 Fishing

 Fish is a very important resource of the Dokis.
-The French River inhabits many fish including: Sturgeon, walleye, musky, northern pike, smallmouth bass, rock bass, perch, catfish, and whitefish.
+The French River inhabits many fish including: Sturgeon, walleye, musky, northern pike, smallmouth bass, largemouth bass, rock bass, perch, catfish, and whitefish.
 The Dokis still use spearing and netting as techniques for catching fish today.